 A flame retardant fabric suitable for use as a flame barrier is made up of a flame durable textile fabric substrate formed of corespun yarns.
-This yarn comprises a core of flame retardant fibre and a sheath of modacrylic intumescent staple fibres.
+This yarn comprises a core of flame retardant fiber and a sheath of modacrylic intumescent staple fibers.
 In normal use, the fabric is flexible and conformable and has good air porosity.
-When exposed to high temperature or a flame, however, the modacrylic intumescent sheath fibre reacts and swells to form a char which closes the pores or interstices of the fabric to prevent flame or hot gases from passing through.
+When exposed to high temperature or a flame, however, the modacrylic intumescent sheath fiber reacts and swells to form a char which closes the pores or interstices of the fabric to prevent flame or hot gases from passing through.

-Brisk industrialisation has brought with it hazards both known and unknown.
-These, in turn, have turned the focus on safety and made it important to adopt flame retardant fabrics, the need for specialized use of safety equipments and turnout gears whether as work-wear or upholstery or performance fabrics.
-This has ensured optimum growth so that a vigorous economy keeps pace with safety, providing protection to all at stake, be it workers, machinery or the environment.
-It is one of the prime support services needed for rapid growth and modernisation and calls for a highly competent and performance-oriented workforce.
+Brisk industrialization has brought with it hazards both known and unknown.
+These, in turn, have turned the focus on safety and made it important to adopt flame retardant fabrics, the need for specialized use of safety equipment and turnout gears whether as work-wear or upholstery or performance fabrics.
+This has ensured optimum growth so that a vigorous economy keeps pace with safety, providing protection to all at stake, be it workers, machinery, or the environment.
+It is one of the prime support services needed for rapid growth and modernization and calls for a highly competent and performance-oriented workforce.

 Thus, a simple boiler suit has been replaced by specialized flame retardant wear.
 More and more industries are adopting such fabric.
-These include welding processes, electric arc applications and molten metal industries.
-Flame retardant fabrics have emerged as the most sought after personal protective gear be it an Anti-G suit for pilots or astronauts and escape suits for human space flight programmes.
+These include welding processes, electric arc applications, and molten metal industries.
+Flame retardant fabrics have emerged as the most sought-after personal protective gear be it an Anti-G suit for pilots or astronauts and escape suits for human space flight programs.

 Testing and certification